 Tell us a story that helps us better understand a person, place, or thing you find inspiring.
 (200-250 words)

-At first glance, this prompt may appear rather intimidating in that it is completely open ended.
-Here, UNC isn’t really giving you much directive on what, specifically, they want this essay to look; they just want you to write about any topic that inspires you.
+At first glance, this prompt may appear rather intimidating in that it is completely open-ended.
+Here, UNC Chapel Hill isn’t really giving you much direction on what, specifically, they want this essay to look; they just want you to write about any topic that inspires you.

 However, the broadness of this prompt actually works in your favor.
-Because UNC doesn’t include any stipulations beyond discussing something inspiring, there technically aren’t any wrong answers to this question.
+Because the university doesn’t include any stipulations beyond discussing something inspiring, there technically aren’t any wrong answers to this question.
 As always, some topics work better than others, and you should avoid polarizing or extremely controversial topics.
-However, ultimately the simplicity of this prompt means that there are no actual restrictions imposed on you.
+However, ultimately, the simplicity of this prompt means that there are no actual restrictions imposed on you.

 This is your chance to talk about anything you care about, and that’s a good thing.
 Why?
 Because when you talk about topics that are important to you, in most cases, your passion invariably shines through.
 And as we’ve alluded to in past blog posts, passion is one of the most important factors in a strong college admissions essay.

-In this essay, you can choose any subject you that truly and deeply inspires you,, and explain to admissions officers why it is so important to you as an individual.
-You have the fantastic opportunity to lay out exactly what you care about, and help those evaluating your application learn what drives your actions.
+In this essay, you can choose any subject that truly and deeply inspires you, and explain to admissions officers why it is so important to you as an individual.
+You have the fantastic opportunity to lay out exactly what you care about and to help those evaluating your application learn what drives your actions.

 It is particularly effective if you can tie the inspiring factor you settle on back to your academic profile.
 If you’ve been involved with your school’s robotics team, competed in Science Olympiad, and took all of your school’s AP science courses, it would be a good idea to discuss what it is about science, exactly, that inspires you and drives you to pursue it.